-Yet Zero Trust is not the simple undertaking some vendors may have you believe.
+Yet, Zero Trust is not the simple undertaking some vendors may have you believe.
 It’s often primarily associated with identity and access management (IAM), but this is only one piece of the puzzle.
-To build a solid Zero Trust strategy, you need to go back to basics, and start with secure foundations.
+To build a solid Zero Trust strategy, you must go back to basics and start with secure foundations.
 That means gaining visibility into all IT assets, to ensure they are adequately hardened and aligned with policy.

 Zero Trust was devised for a world in which the perimeter-based security model is no longer relevant.
 That’s the world we live in today thanks to pervasive hybrid working and ubiquitous cloud infrastructure.
 The approach posits that breaches are inevitable today.
 But they can be better prevented in the first instance and their impact can be greatly reduced, by adopting a mantra of “never trust, always verify.”